The $20 trick is a popular maneuver employed by Las Vegas visitors at the hotel registration desk in an attempt to score an upgraded hotel room.

-Obviously, though, there’s a lot more to getting an upgrade than tipping at check in.
-After all, the hotel could be at capacity, no upgrades could be available, or employee could be in a ornery mood.
+Obviously, though, there’s a lot more to getting an upgrade than tipping at check-in.
+After all, the hotel could be at capacity, no upgrades could be available, or the employee could be in an ornery mood.
 Additionally, some hotels have policies that don’t allow the front desk to accept tips.

-Our advice – Should you try the $20 trick?
+My advice – Should you try the $20 trick?

-Instead of a $20 bribe sandwiched between your ID and credit card, we suggest asking politely if there are any complimentary upgrades available while holding a $20 bill in open view.
-This way, the employee knows that if an upgrade is available, they are in for a small payday.
+Instead of a $20 bribe sandwiched between your ID and credit card, I suggest asking politely if there are any complimentary upgrades available while holding a $20 bill in open view.
+This way, the employee knows that if an upgrade is available, they’re in for a small payday.